-> Multiple studies have shown that employees are more likely to participate and acknowledge workplace programs that offer broader guidance and inclusive support, not just a benefit or a product.
+Multiple studies have shown that employees are more likely to participate in and acknowledge workplace programs that offer broader guidance and inclusive support, not just a benefit or a product.

-> You should be very clear to your employees right from the beginning of employment on what percentage of the base salary will you contribute every month towards the workplace retirement plan.
+You should be very clear to your employees right from the beginning of employment on what percentage of the base salary will you contribute every month towards the workplace retirement plan.
 It should also clearly define how the contributions might change over the period of employment and the vesting schedules (If applicable).
 However, it’s also about transparency from the fund manager’s side.

 There shouldn’t be any hidden terms, the employees should have a clear understanding of how the fund operates, what kind of returns can be expected and as the employer, your duty lies in choosing a fund manager that works for the best interest of your employees.
 The terms and conditions should be laid out clearly to you and the employee, period!